-In most cases, an injured employee's Louisiana workers compensation indemnity (lost wage) benefits should be paid no later than fourteen (14) days after the employer or their insurance company is notified of the employee's injury.
+In most cases, an injured employee's Louisiana workers compensation indemnity (lost wage) benefits should be paid no later than fourteen (14) days after the employer or its insurance company is notified of the employee's injury.

 This 14-day rule applies to both Temporary Total Disability Benefits (TTD), Permanent Total Disability Benefits (PTD), and Supplemental Earnings Benefits (SEBs).

 To receive Supplemental Earnings Benefits (SEBs), the employee must file a Form 1020 with the employer or the workers compensation insurance company each month to report any income that the employee earned or other benefits received.
 Again, Supplemental Earnings Benefits payments are due fourteen days after the employer or the insurer receives this Form 1020.

 But again, all these types of indemnity benefits should start being paid by the fourteenth day - or 2 weeks - after the employer or insurer finds out about the employee's injury.

 Once the indemnity benefits begin, the injured employee should regularly receive indemnity checks until he or she can return to some type of work.